seandillon92/WaterSurfaceWavelets-Unity/UnityPackage/README.md

 ## Credits

-This work is a GPU implementation of [1].
-More precisely, it's a Unity port of [2].
-Additionally, I ported the simulation code to Compute Shaders and created extra tooling.
+This work started as a GPU implementation of [1] and more precisely, as a Unity port of [2].
+On top of that work, the simulation code was ported to Compute Shaders and extra tooling and new features were added.

-[2] has a few issues when building on windows.
-I used a fork [3], that resolves those issues.
+In the early stages, when working with native code from [2], there were a few issues when building on windows.
+I used [3] which is a fork of [2], that resolves those issues.
 ### References
 [1] Stefan Jeschke, Tomáš Skřivan, Matthias Müller-Fischer, Nuttapong Chentanez, Miles Macklin, and Chris Wojtan.
 2018.
 Water surface wavelets.
 ACM Trans.
 Graph.
 37, 4, Article 94 (August 2018), 13 pages. https://doi.org/10.1145/3197517.3201336